doc-analysis/TableBank/README.md

 ### Table Structure Recognition
-For table structure recognition, we use the open source framework OpenNMT [Klein et al., 2017] to train the imageto-text model.
+For table structure recognition, we use the open source framework OpenNMT [Klein et al., 2017] to train the image-to-text model.
 OpenNMT is mainly designed for neural machine translation, which supports many encoder-decoder frameworks.
-In this task, we train our model using the imageto- text method in OpenNMT.
-The model is also trained using 4 P100 NVIDIA GPUs with the learning rate of 0.1 and batch size of 24.
+In this task, we train our model using the image-to-text method in OpenNMT.
+The model is also trained using
+4 P100 NVIDIA GPUs with the learning rate of 0.1 and batch size of 24.
 For other parameters, we use the default values in OpenNMT.